-Doctors can check people’s blood for normal or abnormal carbon dioxide, or CO2, levels to help diagnose certain medical conditions.
-For example, a CO2 test can help diagnose kidney and respiratory problems.
+Doctors can check people’s blood for normal or abnormal carbon dioxide (CO2) levels to help diagnose certain medical conditions.
+For example, a carbon dioxide test or CO2 test can help diagnose kidney and respiratory problems.

 The CO2 test is a simple blood test that measures the amount of CO2 gas in a person’s blood.
 It is usually part of a larger test called an electrolyte panel.